tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 * [Weather Underground API](https://www.wunderground.com/weather/api/)
 * [Weatherbit API](https://www.weatherbit.io/api)

 Each weather API has an entirely different approach to documentation.
 As you'll see going through this course, the variety and uniqueness of each API doc site (even when approaching the same topic &mdash; a weather forecast) presents a lot of challenges to tech writing teams.
-Not only do site presentations vary but also API terminology and other vocabulary to describe similar concepts.
+Not only do website styles vary but also API terminology and other vocabulary to describe similar concepts.

-As I mentioned earlier, REST APIs are an architectural style following common characteristics and principles; they don't all follow the same standard or specification.
+As I mentioned earlier, REST APIs are an architectural style that follows common characteristics and principles; they don't all follow the same standard or specification.
 Users have to read the documentation to understand how to use the API.
 (See ["REST is a style, not a standard"](docapis_what_is_a_rest_api.html#rest-is-a-style-not-a-standard).)

 {% include random_ad.html %}

-## <i class="fa fa-user-circle"></i> Answer some questions about the APIs

 Spend a little time exploring the features and information that these weather APIs provide.
 Try to answer these basic questions: